Reshuffle the deck.

 Around the league Week 13

-Tom Brady looked better than in recent weeks for the Tampa Bay Buccaneers and nearly led them all the way back from a 27-10 deficit to Kansas City.
-Mark down his 4th-and-three touchdown pass in the fourth quarter when Tampa Bay had to get back in the game.
-Brady took a step forward in this game and Tampa goes into a bye feeling good about its last effort.
+Tom Brady looked better than he has in recent weeks for the Tampa Bay Buccaneers and nearly led them all the way back from a 27-10 deficit to Kansas City.
+Mark down his fourth-and-three touchdown pass in the fourth quarter when Tampa Bay had to get back in the game.
+Brady took a step forward in this game, and Tampa goes into a bye feeling good about its last effort.

 Translation: Goff has a shorter leash when the Rams visit the Arizona Cardinals this week.

 The Cleveland Browns, who survived an upset bid by the one-win Jacksonville Jaguars, take their 8-3 record to Tennessee.
 The Titans reclaimed first place in the AFC South with Sunday’s 45-26 pasting of the Indianapolis Colts.
 This one has shootout written all over it.

 The Pittsburgh Steelers to go undefeated is +400 at DraftKings.
 It was in double digits halfway through the season and drops about 100 basis points for each game.

 The Jets are +144 to go 0-16 and now -177 not to.
 It paid way more early in the season but is hard to sink one’s teeth into now.